PVieira04/CI-project-1/README.md

 Both fonts were obtained through Google Fonts.

 The typography idea was taken from [this website](https://www.fontpairings.com/).
 I thought both fonts complemented each other well and were appropriate for this project.

+### __Accessibility__

+In order to adhere to accessibility guidelines for font size, the website is designed so that any font size does not go lower than 16px.

 ### __Imagery__